World Gratitude Day

 Comments are closed.

 CPD courses are a great way to enhance your skills and knowledge.
 Make a real difference to your students with our online professional development courses.
 We have experienced tutors, employer recognised accreditation and the most up to date, evidence based content in the field.
 All our courses are online and take 20 hours to complete entirely at your own pace.
-Our summer term is EPV Day approved and is ideal for teachers, special needs assistants and parents.
+Our summer term is EPV Day approved.
+The courses on offer are: Universal Design for Learning, General Learning Disabilities, Dyslexia, Down Syndrome, Understanding Autism and Applied Behaviour Analysis.

 BY SUBMITTING YOUR EMAIL ADDRESS YOU ARE CONSENTING FOR ICEP EUROPE TO CONTACT YOU ABOUT COURSES, RESEARCH PROJECTS AND FUTURE OPPORTUNITIES WITH US.
 UNSUBSCRIBE AT ANY TIME – LEARN MORE